Sophie Kamlish: Athletics career

 In 2011 Kamlish attended a 'Playground to Podium' event at the University of Bath, a scheme intended to find talented potential athletes.
 Despite having played wheelchair basketball at junior level, she preferred the solo aspect and self-reliance that comes with athletics.
 Kamlish made her senior international debut at the 2012 Paralympic World Cup in Manchester and that year was selected for the Great Britain team at the London Paralympics.
 At the London Games she was selected for two events, the 100 metres and 200 metres T44 sprints.
 Kamlish qualified through the heats in both events but did not achieve a podium finish in either, though she did achieve a personal best in the 200m.

 A year later Kamlish was back in the Great Britain team, this time travelling to Lyon to compete in the 2013 Lyon.
 She came fourth in the 100 metres sprint but won her first major international medal when she finished third in the 200 metres.
 Kamlish has also represented her country at the 2014 IPC Athletics European Championships in Swansea and the 2015 World Championships in Doha.

 On 17 September 2016 at the 2016 Summer Paralympics Kamlish broke the World Record in the heats for T44 100m.

 On 17 July 2017, Kamlish broke her own T44 100m world record in the heats at the World ParaAthletics Championships in London.
 On the same day, she also won her first international gold medal in front of a home crowd, beating four-time world champion Marlou van Rhijn.

+At the 2020 Summer Olympics, Kamlish reached the final of the T64 100 meters and placed last.